eclipse-openj9/openj9-docs/docs/xxgloballockreservation.md

   |---------------|----------------|-----------------------|
   | `<value>`     | number         | 10                    |

-: Minimum number of objects of a class that get reserved before the class can be considered highly compatible and objects of that class will get reserved the first time they are locked.
+: Minimum number of objects of a class that get reserved before the class can be considered highly compatible.
+Objects of that class are reserved the first time they are locked.
 Values of 65536 or higher are treated as infinity.

 ### minimumReservedRatio
         -XX:+GlobalLockReservation:minimumReservedRatio=<value>